 Here, we’re taking a closer look at how you can promote hair growth and scalp health.

 No matter your dietary requirements, it is important to be aware of the impact that the food that you eat can have on your hair.

 A lack of the right nutrition can be a significant factor in hair loss and can slow down growth over time, and whether you’re struggling with male or female-pattern baldness or you’re recovering from having hair implants abroad, maintaining the right levels of nutrition at all times is imperative.

-For the most part, many people remain unaware for their entire lifetime that they are lacking in certain nutrients and vitamins, instead pinpointing thinning hair on another factor.
+For the most part, many people remain unaware for the entire lifetime that they are lacking in certain nutrients and vitamins, instead pinpointing thinning hair as another factor.